A Complete Zen Parenting Guide – 20 Strategies for Dealing with a Hyperactive Child

 1. Understanding Hyperactivity in Toddlers

-2. The first step in addressing hyperactivity is understanding the root causes.
+2. The first step in addressing hyperactivity in a hyperactive child is understanding the root causes.
 Hyperactive kids may have underlying medical or psychiatric conditions, such as anxiety, ADHD, or sleep difficulties/disorders.
-Consult a pediatrician or child psychologist to ensure appropriate diagnosis and treatment.
+Consult a paediatrician or child psychologist to ensure appropriate diagnosis and treatment.

 3. Develop a Routine